 Theodore Moule and Francesco D’Alessio picked up second prize for their start-up concept Future Framework, and student Jane Sanderson from the School of Biological Sciences also secured a cash prize.

-The Tectona Business Challenge runs twice per year and takes its name from a durable hardwood often used in shipbuilding, and the name of the training vessel used by Plymouth University when it was The School of Navigation.
+The Tectona Business Challenge runs twice per year and takes its name from a durable hardwood often used in shipbuilding, and the name of the training vessel used by University of Plymouth when it was The School of Navigation.
 The idea is to reflect the entrants’ strength, durability, navigation, growth and journeys.